By Dr. Jerusalem Howard

 Having knowledge about the company will give you a better understanding of how they operate and how you can best fit in and add value.
 Additionally, this information will help you prepare questions that you can ask the interviewer.
 Having in depth organizational knowledge shows that you have done your homework and are a serious candidate.

 Prepare your wardrobe for the interview.
 You need to know what business attire is most appropriate for your opportunity.
 Preparation also includes drafting the questions you think the interviewer will ask you.
+You’ll also want to learn about the termination and severance in St Louis Missouri in case your employer terminates you.

 Practice.
 Once you have the questions you think the interviewer will ask you must practice the answers so they are fluid and conversational.
 Your answers should not come across as canned or too scripted.
 Being familiar with your background and being able to build rapport with the interviewer is critical.

 Practicing your responses will greatly improve the quality of your delivery during your interview.
 To get an idea of what the interviewer will hear, try this: Have a friend walk you through the interview questions and record the session.
 After the session, play back the audio file.
 You may be surprised in what you hear.
 Listen for your tone, inflection, clarity and ease of communication.
-This may seem daunting, but practicing with a friend has no negative consequences and it will better prepare you for your live interview with hiring officials.
+This may seem daunting, but practicing with a friend has no negative consequences, and it will better prepare you for your live interview with hiring officials.

 Post Interview Wrap-up.
 As soon as possible after the interview is concluded, you may want to jot down your impressions of how you performed.
 Critique your performance, identify questions that were new to you, and add additional notes that you can use for the next interview.
 You are building this interview knowledge base to help you prepare for the next interview.
 As you prepare for the next opportunity, you want to include these notes as you get ready for future interviews.